shamfinder/shamfinder/README.md

    - name ...character name decided by Unicode Consortium

-   - similar_char ... list of characters similar to original character (psnr >= 23.7)
+   - similar_char ... list of characters similar to original character

    - delta  ...
 Indicates how many pixels are different from the base image

-3. remove_less_10pixles.py
+3. remove_dissimilar.py

-   This file removes charactes with less than 10 pixels whose RGB is (255, 255, 255) from json file.
+   This file removes charactes with less than 10 black pixels and characters that differ from the base image by 7 or more pixels from json file.